DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-01-03-The-Ayurveda-Paradox-How-Ayurveda-Graduates-Are-Fueling-India's-Antibiotic-Crisis.md

 Modern medicine must clean its house.
 Absolutely.
 But that fact doesn't exempt us from the responsibility to not trash the neighborhood while they're doing it.

-## The System Has Failed—CompletelyAyurveda as a medical system deserves to be preserved, studied, and developed.
+## The System Has Failed Completely - Ayurveda as a medical system deserves to be preserved, studied, and developed.
 If practiced properly by well-trained Ayurvedic physicians, it may indeed have value in preventive medicine and certain therapeutic applications.

 But let's be honest about what's happened: **The Ayurveda educational system has failed to produce trained Ayurveda healthcare professionals who can practice their own system effectively.** Instead, it has produced an army of half-trained practitioners who default to prescribing allopathic drugs—particularly antibiotics—because that's where they see immediate results, immediate patient satisfaction, and immediate income.